Logo

 3 benefits of query optimization

-In a nutshell, there are three SQL server query optimization steps:
+In a nutshell, there are three steps for query optimization in SQL:

 1. Detect critical parts that need to be improved.